A Better Way to Look at "Failed" Relationships

 I've heard people refer to any relationship that ended as a "failed" relationship.
 For example, you might hear somebody say "he had three failed marriages before he met Amy."
-But were all of those marriages really a failure?
+But were all of those marriages really failures?

-In some sense, yes, because marriages are explicity supposed to last a lifetime.
+In some sense, yes, because marriages are explicitly supposed to last a lifetime.
 That's basically the promise made when you get married.
-If it was supposed to last forever, and didn't, then it failed, right?
+If it was supposed to last forever and didn't, then it failed, right?

 The Rise of Divorce